mcl7241/CAACS-Algorithm/README.md

 Source code for CAACS: A Carbon Aware Ant Colony System; Published in Nature Scientific Reports

-Code and data is available for the following paper:
+Code and data is available for the following papers:

 Lin, M., Schaposnik, L.P.
 A carbon aware ant colony system for the sustainable generalized traveling salesman problem.
 Sci Rep 15, 21928 (2025). https://doi.org/10.1038/s41598-025-08276-9